aleph-fbk/aleph-fbk.github.io/_collaborations/ST.md

 # collaborations:                 # List of IDs of related collaborations
 #     -

-#people:                         # List of IDs of related people
+# people:                         # List of IDs of related people
 #    - AlessandroTomasi
+#    - StefanoBerlato

 # images:                         # Repeat the following structure to add more images
 #     - title:                    # Title of the image